hove-io/navitia/source/kraken/readme.md

 3. load realtime from kirin:
     1. kraken creates an anonymous queue in rabbitmq
     2. kraken sends a request to kirin via rabbitmq with the queue name as parameter
-    3. kraken wait for a message in the queue
+    3. kraken waits for a message in the queue
-    4. kirin builds a "ntfs-rt" and send it to the queue previously created
+    4. kirin builds a "ntfs-rt" and sends it to the queue previously created
     5. kraken receives the message and apply the realtime data
 4. build raptor
 5. build relations
 6. build proximitylist

-When a data loading occur after startup the process is the same but is done on another dataset, this mean that memory usage will double during reload.
+When a data loading occurs after startup the process is the same but is done on another dataset, this means that memory usage will double during reload.
 There is no service interruption as we have two datasets in memory, there is no locking done to prevent blocking requests.
 Swap of dataset is done by an atomic swap of pointer.

 ## Realtime integration

-realtime in this chapter mean any modification of the static data, so it can be disruptions from Chaos or realtime_update from Kirin.
+In this chapter, 'realtime' means any modification of the static data, hence disruptions from Chaos or realtime_update from Kirin.

 These data are received from rabbitmq, kraken will handle multiple messages in batch (up to 5000).
-The processes is very similar to a data reloading, it is done in background on another dataset to prevent impacts on requests.
+The process is very similar to a data reload, it is done in background on another dataset to prevent impacts on requests.

 The following actions are done: